karenlmasters/HaverfordGalaxyGroup/README.md

 # HaverfordGalaxyGroup
-Code collaboration for the Galaxy Group at Haverford College
+Code collaboration for the Galaxy Group at Haverford College.

+Warning - this README is not automatic, so sometimes there's code here which is not documented/sorted corrected.

+* 1ADVICE.txt - advice to please read this README file!

 ## Example Codes Either Written to help, or output of student papers

-* 1ADVICE.txt - advice to please read this README file!

 ### Basic Statistics/Coding Techniques
 * `BinnedMedianExample.ipynb` - functions to apply binned statistics to data with an example use on some random data.
 By Emmy Wisz with some modifications from Karen Masters. https://github.com/karenlmasters/HaverfordGalaxyGroup/blob/main/BasicCode/BinnedMedianExample.ipynb